Drama Strategies

 Image Theatre

-In Image Theatre, still images are used to explore abstract concepts such as relationships and emotions, as well as realistic situations.
+Image Theatre is the use of still images (freeze-frames) to explore abstract concepts such as relationships and emotions, as well

 Mantle of the Expert